microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 We have designed a generic `ConversableAgent` class for Agents that are capable of conversing with each other through the exchange of messages to jointly finish a task.
 An agent can communicate with other agents and perform actions.
 Different agents can differ in what actions they perform after receiving messages.
 Two representative subclasses are `AssistantAgent` and `UserProxyAgent`.

 - The `AssistantAgent` is designed to act as an AI assistant, using LLMs by default but not requiring human input or code execution.
 It could write Python code (in a Python coding block) for a user to execute when a message (typically a description of a task that needs to be solved) is received.
 Under the hood, the Python code is written by LLM (e.g., GPT-4).
-It can also receive the execution results and suggest code with bug fix.
+It can also receive the execution results and suggest corrections or bug fixes.
 Its behavior can be altered by passing a new system message.
 The LLM [inference](#enhanced-inference) configuration can be configured via `llm_config`.

 - The `UserProxyAgent` is conceptually a proxy agent for humans, soliciting human input as the agent's reply at each interaction turn by default and also having the capability to execute code and call functions.
 The `UserProxyAgent` triggers code execution automatically when it detects an executable code block in the received message and no human user input is provided.
-Code execution can be disabled by setting `code_execution_config` to False.
+Code execution can be disabled by setting the `code_execution_config` parameter to False.
 LLM-based response is disabled by default.
 It can be enabled by setting `llm_config` to a dict corresponding to the [inference](/docs/Use-Cases/enhanced_inference) configuration.
-When `llm_config` is set to a dict, `UserProxyAgent` can generate replies using an LLM when code execution is not performed.
+When `llm_config` is set as a dictionary, `UserProxyAgent` can generate replies using an LLM when code execution is not performed.

 The auto-reply capability of `ConversableAgent` allows for more autonomous multi-agent communication while retaining the possibility of human intervention.
 One can also easily extend it by registering reply functions with the `register_reply()` method.